Zusyaku/Zusyaku/README.md

 * "I Use Github For Save File And Project"

-## WARNING FOR YOU IF USE TOOLS ##
+## WARNING FOR YOU IF USE  THIS TOOLS ##

-***This tool is only for educational purpose only.
-If you use this tool for other purposes except education we will not be responsible in such cases.***
+***This Tool Is Only For Educational Purpose Only.
+If You Use This Tool For Other Purposes Except Education We Will Not Be Responsible In Such Cases.***